-If you're interested in finding out more about RPG in a Box or would like to give the demo version a try, check out my Itch.io page here.
+If you'd like to find out more about RPG in a Box or try out the free demo version, check out my Itch.io page here.
 Thank you for reading and for your support! :)

 No articles were found matching the criteria specified.
 We suggest you try the article list with no filter applied, to browse all available.
 Post article and help us achieve our mission of showcasing the best content from all developers.
 Join now to share your own content, we welcome creators and consumers alike and look forward to your comments.